 On 20 February, investigators opened a case against 55-year-old Sergei Skrynnikov under Criminal Code Article 282.2, Part 2 ("Participation in the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity").
 Investigators placed Skrynnikov under travel restrictions (see F18News 27 April 2018 http://www.forum18.org/archive.php?article_id=2373).

 On 8 May, investigators issued formal charges against Skrynnikov.
-They searched his home again, but found nothing illegal, according to a 6 June report on the jw-russia.org website.
+They searched his home again, but found nothing illegal, Jehovah's Witnesses said on 6 June.

 "Direct consequence" of Supreme Court ban